marigold-dev/training-dapp-1/README.md

 > Doc :  https://ligolang.org/docs/advanced/entrypoints-contracts

 Pattern matching is an important feature in Ligo.
 We need a switch on the entrypoint function to manage different actions.
-We use `match` to evaluate the parameter and call the appropriated `poke` function
+We use `match` to evaluate the parameter and call the appropriate `poke` function
 > Doc https://ligolang.org/docs/language-basics/unit-option-pattern-matching

 ```javascript